 As the founder of The Location Lab, can you tell us how design thinking helps locations with regard to economic development?

 Design Thinking or Service Design follows a human-centred approach and is a fast-paced innovation methodology.
 It has been applied by all kinds of industries by now, outside of the design industry where it originated.
 And I think it is the perfect fit for FDI.
-The decisions where to locate a company are made by CEOs and board members, and more often than we want to admit are based on a personal experience, in addition to all the spreadsheet analysis that goes with it.
+The decisions on where to locate a company are made by CEOs and board members, and more often than we want to admit are based on a personal experience, in addition to all the spreadsheet analysis that goes with it.

 Using Design Thinking allows IPAs to really understand the investors’ needs and step into their shoes and start designing an IPA strategy and service offerings with this perspective and mindset.
 Once this switch happens, it is a powerful tool and can also be learned by everyone.
 Everyone can be creative.